Vonng/pigsty/docs/PGSQL-DB.md

 To access pgbouncer administration functionality, you can use the `pgb` alias as dbsu.

-There's a util function defined in `/etc/profile.d/pg-alias.sh`, that can allow you to reroute pgbouncer database traffic to a new host quickly, which can be used during zero-downtime migration.
+There's a util function defined in `/etc/profile.d/pg-alias.sh`, allowing you to reroute pgbouncer database traffic to a new host quickly, which can be used during zero-downtime migration.

 ```bash
 # route pgbouncer traffic to another cluster member